SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 )
 ```

-In Node will perform query GraphQL and extract the value of `se:recordVideo` in capabilities before deciding to start video recording process or not.
-By default, the script is loaded from file [configs/recorder/graphQLRecordVideo.sh](configs/recorder/graphQLRecordVideo.sh) to the ConfigMap.
+In Node will perform query GraphQL in Hub based on Node SessionId and extract the value of `se:recordVideo` in capabilities before deciding to start video recording process or not.
 You can customize by reading on section [Configuration extra scripts mount to container](#configuration-extra-scripts-mount-to-container).

 #### Video uploader

-The uploader is a sidecar that is deployed with the browser nodes.
+The uploader is extra utility in the video container.
 It is responsible for uploading the video to a remote location.
 The uploader is disabled by default.
 To enable it, you need to set the following values:

 ```yaml
 videoRecorder: